 The key constraint identified was "The Castlefield Corridor", the route between Deansgate station and Manchester Piccadilly platforms 13 and 14.
 This is a major pinch-point on the route due to the number of different services having to be funnelled onto a two-track section of railway.
 This both limits timetabling options for the area and magnifies delays.
-The December 2022 timetable has now incorporated the structure of the Manchester Recovery Task Force timetable.
-A review of the Timetable Planning Rules is also now underway in respect of the December 2023 timetable.
+The structure of the Manchester Recovery Task Force timetable was introduced from the December 2022 timetable change.

-West Coast Main Line South Fast Lines (Camden South Junction to Ledburn Junction Inclusive
+West Coast Main Line South Fast Lines (Camden South Junction to Ledburn Junction Inclusive)

 Designated as congested infrastructure with effect from 11 May 2020, on the basis of an expectation that all access proposals in respect of the December 2020 Timetable Period would not be accommodated.
 Further information is provided in the capacity study published in November 2020.
 The study concluded that there is no available capacity on these lines without significantly impacting performance and causing a reduction in timetable resilience.
-A number of Train Operating Companies have removed services after submitting their Access Proposals to Network Rail resulting in the overall quantum of services running being lower than originally anticipated and modelled by the relevant Event Steering Group.
-There are planned Restrictions of Use at London Euston which will reduce the available platform capacity resulting in a potential for less trains to be able to operate on WCML South for the duration of these works.
+A number of Train Operating Companies have removed services after submitting their Access

+Proposals to Network Rail resulting in the overall quantum of services running being lower than originally anticipated and modelled by the relevant Event Steering Group.
+There are planned Restrictions of Use at London Euston which will reduce the available platform capacity resulting in fewer trains being able to operate on WCML South for the duration of these works.